A Short History of Phoenix, Arizona

 With that said, let’s get started…

 It’s hard to believe Phoenix was anything more than the beautiful city it is today, but it wasn’t always this way.
-It also has an early Native American history, so let’s start here.
+It also has an early Native American history, so let’s begin there.

 Hohokam Petroglyphs in Phoenix Arizona